 What is HELM?

 HELM is an application that lets users create flexible dashboards to interact with data stored by OpenNMS.
-HELM works with Grafana, an analytics platform, to display and customize fault management (FM) and performance management (PM) data from OpenNMS Horizon and/or OpenNMS Meridian.
-Create and customize dashboards to display the data you want to see — alarms, outages, key performance indicators — in a way that best meets the needs of your workflow and staff.
+HELM works with Grafana, an analytics platform, to display and customize fault management (FM) and performance management (PM) data from OpenNMS Horizon and OpenNMS Meridian.
+Create and customize dashboards to display the data you want to see—alarms, outages, key performance indicators—in a way that best meets your organization’s needs.

 HELM includes datasources for retrieving both FM and PM data from an existing OpenNMS deployment as well as specialized panels to display and interact with the faults.
 The ability to aggregate data from multiple instances of OpenNMS lets operators build a single pane of glass from distributed deployments.